perfectyorg/perfecty-push-wp/README.txt

 == Changelog ==

+= 1.1.5 =
+* Upgrade url-parse to avoid CVE-2021-27515 and some styling fixes in the Bell control

 = 1.1.4 =
 * CSS style changes to the bell.
 * Move icon to an svg tag in the HTML as suggested by @stkuhn.